TO OUR COMMUNITY

 In this time of confusion and doubt, with so many questions and few reliable answers we write to offer you one definitive piece of news: Smile On Seniors will stay open for the duration.
 We have no plans to do anything but offer whatever support and assistance we can to you, our beloved seniors and community.

 With older adults and people with chronic medical conditions at risk for more severe disease we are taking a number of measures to protect you, our community and our volunteers and to continue to be there during this most difficult time.

 Here is what we are doing:

 Events: Our upcoming events have been canceled until further notice.
 However, we are offering other events in their place!
-We are hosting a daily virtual social gathering event and presentation on Zoom and Facebook Live.
+We are hosting a thrice weekly virtual social gathering event and presentation on Zoom and Facebook Live.
+In addition we have a monthly Movie Discussion Group on the third Tuesday of each month.
 To see the weekly schedule visit www.sosaz.org/virtual.